apache/carbondata/docs/s3-guide.md

 sparkSession.sparkContext.hadoopConfiguration.set("fs.s3a.access.key","456")
 ```

-#Recommendations
+# Recommendations

 1. Object Storage like S3 does not support file leasing mechanism(supported by HDFS) that is
 required to take locks which ensure consistency between concurrent operations therefore, it is
 recommended to set the configurable lock path property([carbon.lock.path](https://github.com/apache/carbondata/blob/master/docs/configuration-parameters.md#miscellaneous-configuration))
  to a HDFS directory.
 2. Concurrent data manipulation operations are not supported.
 Object stores follow eventual
-consistency semantics, i.e., any put request might take some time to reflect when trying to list
-.This behaviour causes not to ensure the data read is always consistent or latest.
+consistency semantics, i.e., any put request might take some time to reflect when trying to list.
+This behaviour causes not to ensure the data read is always consistent or latest.